sourcefuse/terraform-aws-arc-ecs/README.md

 [![Known Vulnerabilities](https://github.com/sourcefuse/terraform-aws-arc-ecs/actions/workflows/snyk.yaml/badge.svg)](https://github.com/sourcefuse/terraform-aws-arc-ecs/actions/workflows/snyk.yaml)
 ## Overview

 SourceFuse's AWS Reference Architecture Terraform module leverages the terraform-aws-modules/terraform-aws-ecs GitHub repository to facilitate the deployment and management of an AWS ECS (Elastic Container Service) cluster.
 It streamlines the configuration of ECS tasks, services, and related components, providing a scalable and efficient solution for orchestrating containerized applications.
-With customizable settings for logging, load balancing, and service discovery, the module promotes seamless deployment and management of containerized workloads on AWS.
+With customizable settings for logging and load balancing the module promotes seamless deployment and management of containerized workloads on AWS.

 The module assumes that upstream dependencies, namely networking dependencies, are created upstream and the values are passed into this module via mechanisms such as Terraform data source queries.